PaMrhac/SVONT-pipeline/README.md

 ### Features
 SVONT-pipeline perform following steps:
 - unzip of zipped FASTQ files
+- make one FASTQ file where are extracted all FASTQ files
 - transformation of fastq files to file in FASTA format
 - computing statistics from reads, visualization
 - mapping reads to reference sequence